d2l-ai/d2l-en/chapter_optimization/sgd.md

 $$\nabla f(\mathbf{x}) = \frac{1}{n} \sum_{i = 1}^n \nabla f_i(\mathbf{x}).$$

 If gradient descent is used, the computing cost for each independent variable iteration is $\mathcal{O}(n)$, which grows linearly with $n$.
-Therefore, when the model training data instance is large, the cost of gradient descent for each iteration will be very high.
+Therefore, when the model training dataset is large, the cost of gradient descent for each iteration will be very high.

 Stochastic gradient descent (SGD) reduces computational cost at each iteration.
 At each iteration of stochastic gradient descent, we uniformly sample an index $i\in\{1,\ldots, n\}$ for data instances at random, and compute the gradient $\nabla f_i(\mathbf{x})$ to update $\mathbf{x}$: